Thinking in Code

 Refreshed and Rebuilt

+Over the following year, there were big changes to the product that impacted how we approached the updated course.
 Creative direction was evolving after a brand refresh and the art style saw updates as a result among other design systems.
 Also practice lessons became a larger focus and this also needed to be based on the block coding interactive.

-Visual Direction Updates
+Visual Design Updates

 As part of our brand refresh, we wanted to lean into being a trusted and effective product while using fun, game-like qualities as a secondary attribute.
-This meant some updates to the narrative theming.
+For the core lessons, we used a Google maps-inspired, self-driving delivery vehicle narrative.

-Scene Setter Illustrations
+Illustrations

-The delivery truck would act like a main character for the illustrations that mirrors the user journey.
+The delivery truck would act like a main character for the illustrations that mirrors the user journey, improving throughout the course and encountering increasingly challenging situations to solve.

-Interactivity Updates
+Interactivity

 The increased focus on practice lessons meant that we wanted to visually distinguish practice from core lessons in the block coding interactives.